etetoolkit/ete/doc/tutorial/tutorial_drawing.rst

 -------------------

 Layout functions act as pre-drawing `hooking functions
 <http://en.wikipedia.org/wiki/Hooking>`_.
-This means, when a given node
+This means, when a node is
-is about to be drawn, it is first sent to a layout function.
-Node properties, style and faces can be then modified on the fly.
-Thus, layout functions can be understood as the set of rules that control how different nodes are drawn.
+about to be drawn, it is first sent to a layout function.
+Node properties, style and faces can be then modified on the fly and return it to the drawer engine.
+Thus, layout functions can be understood as a collection of rules controlling how different nodes should be drawn.

 ::